The course is aimed at anyone concerned with taxonomy and biodiversity, such as those involved in:

 - be able to apply a wide range of techniques within systematics, including collections management, identification, key construction, taxonomic revision, phylogeny reconstruction and comparative methodologies;

-- be familiar with methods for measuring this diversity and monitoring changes due to both anthropogenic and natural factors, and in Earth history;
+- be familiar with methods for measuring this diversity and monitoring changes due to both anthropogenic and natural factors;

 - select appropriate methods to solve taxonomic and biodiversity problems, to be able to acquire and analyze taxonomic data, including both traditional and molecular data;

-- understand fully the conceptual basis of taxonomy and phylogenetics and in particular, cladistics, and to understand "biodiversity" within this framework;
+- understand the conceptual basis of taxonomy and phylogenetics and in particular, cladistics, and to understand 'biodiversity' within this framework;

 - to be able to apply these concepts to issues of biodiversity and conservation management and research, in order to set priorities for sustainable development, environmental assessment and inventories;